LuckieMusngi/Ski-Resort-Database/README.md

 # Ski-Resort-Database
-Collaborative JDBC Oracle database project by Luckie Musngi and Aj Becerra
+Complete Mock-Ski-Resort SQL JDBC Oracle database by Luckie Musngi and Aj Becerra, complete with an interface and diagrams

 We built a database–driven information management system from the ground up.